sketchbuch/configure_linux/README.md

 gnome        | Gnome tasks
-gtk          | GTK related tasks kde          | KDE Tasks mouse        | Anything to do with mice profile      | Tasks to do with the profile screensaver  | Screensaver settings setup        | Some kind of setup, to do with ansible stephen      | Tasks for stephen system       | System related tasks
+gtk          | GTK related tasks kde          | KDE Tasks mms          | Tasks for mms mouse        | Anything to do with mice pkg_facts    | To do with collecting package facts profile      | Tasks to do with the profile screensaver  | Screensaver settings set_fact     | Storing something to a variable to be accessed later setup        | Some kind of setup, to do with ansible stephen      | Tasks for stephen system       | System related tasks